 If you are a newcomer, here is an important point to note –

 Color specification is not as easy as it sounds like!
 You have to be very careful regarding understanding the back theories, analyzing it, and then using the color.

 That’s what I am here for – to make it easier for you.

 They are associated with some values that uniquely describe how the color was actually formed and how it behaves in the light!

 So, first and foremost, let’s discuss the Light Reflectance Values (or LRV) that determines how much light is reflected from the painted surface.

-Hence, the LRV of Olympus White is 68.
+The LRV of Olympus White is 68.

 That means the color is light and will reflect away most of the light falling on it.

-Hence, deriving that you would be able to use this color in smaller areas.
+So, considering this quality, you would be able to use this color in smaller areas.